ossia/score-docs/docs/reference-manual/processes/library/calibrator.md

 To get its output, simply connect to the "Scaled" output.

-In this example, the input of the calibrator is connected to the "temperature" sensor, which has a range of 0-100°.
+In this example, the input of the calibrator is connected to the `sensors:/temperature` sensor, which has a range of 0-100°.
 But if the inputs of the process only vary between 10° and 30° while the installation is runnning, the scaled output will be 0 for 10° and 1 for 30°.

 ![Calibrator]({{ site.img }}/reference/processes/calibrator-example.gif "Calibrator")